 When the randsequence statement is executed, it generates a gramar-driven stream of random productions.
 As each production is generated, the side effects of executing its associated code blocks produce the desired stimulus.
 In addition to the basic grammar, the sequence generator provides for random weights, interleaving and other control mechanisms.
+Although the randsequence statement does not intrinsically create a loop, a recursive production will cause looping.

 The randsequence statement creates a scope.
 All production identifiers are local to the scope.
 In addition, each code block within the randsequence block creates an anonymous scope.
+Hierarchical references to the variables declared within the code blocks are not allowed.
 The randsequence keyword may be followed by an optional production name (inside the parenthesis) that designates the name of the top-level production.
 If unspecified, the first production becomes the top-level production.